Saudi Arabia announces 4 more COVID-19 deaths

-Of the new cases, 134 were recorded in Riyadh, 67 in the Eastern Province, 38 in Makkah, 11 in Madinah, 10 in Asir, eight in Najran and six in Jazan.
+Of the new cases, 154 were recorded in Riyadh, 110 in the Eastern Province, 54 in Makkah, 19 in Madinah, 12 in Najran, six in Asir and two in Jazan.

 Saudi Arabia announces 4 more COVID-19 deaths